(Adjective) Having temporary effect

 (Noun) A period of time between two occurrences or periods

 Harry hardly caught a glimpse, but he enjoyed those fragments immensely.
-He read some Batman, a little Superman, and saw the stories that tended to stick around the longest, but not much else.
+He read one or two Batman comics, a little Superman, and heard about the stories that stuck around the longest, but not much else.

 Unlike other children of the 80s, Harry's childhood was void of science fiction.
-His teenage years compensated for this by being filled with magic, and in these years he never really thought about fanciful things like time travel or alien races, even though by thirteen he'd had more personal experience in that department than most people.
+His teenage years compensated for this by being filled with magic, and in these years, he never really thought about fanciful things like time travel or aliens, even though by thirteen he'd had more personal experience in that department than most people.

 It only became apparent much later, but when he saved himself with his patronus, the most important things were summarised in one exchange: "I knew I could do it this time because I'd already done it … does that make sense?"

 Though he didn't recognise it, in that moment, Harry attested to the inflexibility of time – he was saved by his spell, so he had to go back in time to cast it, because it had already happened.
 For a short length of time, he had already cast and was going to cast the lifesaving spell.
 So before and after… well, they're flexible.
 Dependent on one's point of reference, really.
 But events?
 Not so much.

 "I don't know," Hermione had patently admitted she had no idea, and so captured the essence of just how mindboggling the whole concept is.

 But the weird day passed without much acknowledgement and Harry never really contemplated it again.

 Perhaps due to his fantasy-devoid formative years, Harry didn't deal in hypotheticals, in the innumerable what ifs.
 He dealt with the present, and he thought on the future.
 To him, the past was for irrefutable things and hints of what would come back to bite him later.
 It was less important than what was to come, wherein the actual effort not to die would take place.